-We continue our efforts and activities in the process to remediate the GITC Material Weakness.
-We expect that the GITC Material Weakness will be remediated promptly, however, it will not be considered fully remediated until the applicable controls operate for a sufficient period of time and management has concluded, through testing, that these controls are operating effectively, which we expect to occur in connection with our annual audit covering the year ended December 31, 2024.
-These remediation activities consist of enhanced risk assessments; modified reporting lines of key control owners to improve the planning, execution, and periodic assessment of the IT activities; improved training of our resources, and in some cases additional resources, focused on the design, implementation, operation, and documentation of GITCs; and the implementation of improved monitoring procedures, stronger user access controls, and greater segregation of duties in certain areas around our Canada trust and Powerpay revenue processes.
+We have continued to make progress on our efforts to remediate the GITC Material Weakness.
+These remediation activities include enhanced risk assessments; modified reporting lines of key control owners; improved training, and additional resources, focused on the design, implementation, operation, and documentation of GITCs; and the implementation of improved monitoring procedures, stronger user access controls, and greater segregation of duties in certain areas around our Canada trust and Powerpay revenue processes.